UoB-COMSM0110/2024-group-15/README.md

 The core game flow will be, the game starts and players can choose from whether this is "VS Computer" mode or "VS Human" mode, and self-defined the rounds and HP that each player should have.

+Users' input mainly comes from mouse move and click, including aiming, selecting in the shops and so on.
+So when it becomes this player's turn:

+1. The player will select from *Move* and *Shop*. *Move* will allow the player to move around the whole planet, and *Shop* will provide skills like *pathfinder*, *double strike* for the player to select.

-Then the players click and drag mouse to control the bow's tension and direction, and then release the mouse to fire.
+2. After that, the player click and drag mouse to control the bow's tension and direction, and then release the mouse to fire.
 The camera will then focus on the arrow until it shot on any bounding shape.

-Additionally, we want to introduced a points collection system to raise a shop system where players can buy some one-time skills.
+Additionally, we want to introduced a points collection system to raise the shop system where players can buy some skills.
 How the gravity works was also being discussed.
 There are proposals like whether to do a half and half screen where one side has negative gravity or use the escape velocity formula for planets, we choosed the latter eventually.

 #### Obstacles